andersonmartinezIT/Network-Security-Groups-File-Sharing-and-Permissions/README.md

 Microsoft Windows Server</p>

 <h3>For this part of the project it is better to watch the Youtube video as it has many steps.
-Creating accounts and login into multiple accounts As well as creating a sample support ticket.
+We will be login into multiple accounts As well as creating sample files.
  </h3>